“As long as poverty, injustice, and gross inequality persist in our world, none of us can truly rest.”- Nelson Mandela

 About the project

-A unique opportunity to contribute towards the work of challenging injustice and inequality.
-You will work with a non-profit human rights and legal aid organisation of practising lawyers who provide legal aid to mostly vulnerable women and children preparing them for court.
-Qualified lawyers registered in Tanzania will advocate for their clients in the supreme courts.
+A unique opportunity to contribute towards the law firm work of challenging injustice and inequality.
+Qualified lawyers registered in Tanzania will take on complex disputes and cases and advocate for their clients in the Tanzanian courts.

 - Join as a qualified volunteer or a student intern.

-- Work in a real law firm with a qualified lawyer and advocate of the law of Tanzania, High Courts and it's suboordinates.
-Work directly with lawyers.
+- Work in a real law firm with a qualified lawyer and advocate of the law of Tanzania, High Courts and it's subordinates.
+Work directly under the supervision of a qualified and recognised lawyer (also a lecturer for University Law students in Tanzania & South Africa).

 - Shadow and observe the lawyers at work and receive training on advocacy, counselling and the constitution

-- Assist in cross country case visits in different regions of Tanzania including Maasai Villages
+- Assist in cross country cases in different regions of Tanzania

 - Helping to prepare clients for court cases